 Teams are an integral part of many organisations and working in teams is on the rise.
-Successful teamwork relies upon collaboration existing between all team members creating an environment where they are all willing to contribute and participate in order to promote and nurture a positive and effective team environment.
+Successful teamwork relies upon collaboration between all team members, creating an environment where they are all willing to contribute and participate in order to promote and nurture a positive and effective team environment.

-During a recent study, comprising a literature review, a range of attributes considered necessary for successful teamwork were identified.
+A recent study, comprising a literature review, considers a range of attributes necessary for successful teamwork.
 The aspects pertaining to team commitment are listed below:

 - Commitment to team success and shared goals: Team members are committed to the success of the team and their shared goals for the project.
 The team’s success is of the utmost importance.

-- Interpersonal skills include the ability to discuss issues openly with team members, be honest, trustworthy, supportive and show respect and commitment to the team and to its individuals.
-Fostering a caring work environment is important including the ability to work effectively with other team members and supporting individuals to achieve the team’s goals.
+- Interpersonal skills: The ability to discuss issues openly with team members, to be honest, trustworthy and supportive, and to show respect and commitment to the team and to its individuals.
+Fostering a caring work environment is important, including the ability to work effectively with other team members and supporting individuals to achieve the team’s goals.

-Using these attributes, final year multimedia students completing a project-based module at an Australian University were compared.
+Teams of final year multimedia students completing a project-based module at an Australian University were compared using these attributes.
 There were 82 students (20 teams) completing this module.
 The project required the teams to develop skills and expertise in managing the design and development of client websites.
-The aim was to have students experience project management issues that occur when dealing with “real” clients in “real” projects and was heavily focused on teamwork and problem solving.
+The aim was to have students experience project management issues that occur when dealing with “real” clients in “real” projects and was heavily focused on teamwork and problem-solving.

-- Commitment to team success and shared goals: The team was highly focused on delivering a quality product, and not pre-occupied by personal issues that might have interrupted this objective.
-They facilitated and nurtured positive, cooperative-working relationships based upon the focus of developing a quality final product that would impress their client tutor, peers and end users.
+- Commitment to team success and shared goals: The team was highly focused on delivering a quality product and was not pre-occupied by personal issues that might have interrupted this objective.
+They facilitated and nurtured positive, cooperative-working relationships based upon the focus of developing a quality final product that would impress their client, tutor, peers and end-users.
 The whole team was strongly motivated to outperform other teams and shared a strong common goal of wanting to develop a product that would support their chances of gaining employment at the end of the course.
 The team members were focused on the team’s goal and no one person put their personal goals ahead of the team’s ultimate goal.

 The other team of students experienced severe team problems, which caused it to become dysfunctional and had to be split.
-At the first peer assessment session, marks were transferred between team members, as it was perceived that some team members were not contributing.
+At the first peer assessment session, marks were transferred between team members as it was perceived that some team members were not contributing.
 This indicates that team members had their own interests ahead of the team’s.
-Even though agreement was made at this meeting that marks should be transferred, and suggestions were made about how to improve the situation, resentment amongst team members escalated.
+Even though it was agreed at this meeting to transfer marks and suggestions were made about how to improve the situation, resentment amongst team members escalated.
 This was clearly evident from the comments being made through the confidential online journal entries each week.
-At one of the team meetings a serious disagreement occurred, in which one of the team members verbally berated another, from which point there was no reconciliation.
-After this altercation, team members felt they could no longer work together, so even though they would experience a heavier workload, they unanimously agreed to split and form two separate teams.
+At one of the team meetings, a serious disagreement occurred in which one of the team members verbally berated another.
+After this, reconciliation was impossible.
+After this altercation, team members felt they could no longer work together, so, even though they would experience a heavier workload, they unanimously agreed to split and form two separate teams.
 Comparing responses from this team against the key attributes needed for successful teams, it was evident that this team was not congruent with these criteria:

 - Commitment to team success and shared goals: One team member was highly motivated to achieve a high-quality product, though two others were content with merely just gaining a pass – they were happy to put in minimal effort.
 This mismatch of commitment levels caused many problems and frustration for team members early in the project.

 - Interpersonal skills: The team showed little consideration for each other and gave almost no support for others in difficult times.
-Team members seemed unaware and very surprised that they had upset other team members by their comments.
-They seemed to have not detected they were hurting others’ feelings by their comments and the approaches taken to solve team problems.
+Team members seemed unaware and very surprised that they had upset other team members with their comments.
+They seemed not to have detected that they were hurting others’ feelings with their comments and the approaches taken to solve team problems.

 This case study demonstrates how important and pervasive shared commitment in a team is, and how a negative result can occur when it is not consistently demonstrated.

-When team members understand the team’s purpose and share the same goals, are all committed to succeed, there is a belief that one cannot succeed unless the other members of the group succeed and that together the group can deliver more than the individuals in the team, a team is geared towards success.
+A team is geared towards success when team members understand the team’s purpose, share the same goals, are all committed to succeed, have the belief that one cannot succeed unless the other members of the group succeed and that, together, the group can deliver more than the individuals in the team.

 Tarricone, P. & Luca, J. (2002) Successful teamwork: A case study, in Quality Conversations, Proceedings of the 25th HERDSA Annual Conference, Perth, Western Australia, 7-10 July 2012, pp 640.